section-engineering-education/engineering-education/content/articles/email-authentication-and-verification-nodejs-firebase/index.md

 ### Conclusion and Further Reading

-In This tutorial, we learned how email authentication and verification are done using Firebase.
+In this tutorial, we learned how email authentication and verification are done using Firebase.
 Through the tutorial, we can appreciate how useful this functionality can be in ensuring that users are legitimate before accessing the resources of a given system.
 You can find the entire source code of the application [here](https://replit.com/@PhinaKersly/Email-verification).
 Just be sure to replace the Firebase `config object` with your own.

 To find more about the topic, you can check the resources in the following links: